eaglesky/system-design/MySystemDesignReview.md

 * For SOME NoSQL databases, you have to handle data serialization and secondary index yourself?
 * NoSQL can handle much higher QPS than SQL(single box).
 But SQL can still achieve good performance with enough number of servers.
 * NoSQL has handled sharding and replica already.
+* For tables that are frequenly inserted or deleted, index tree may be frequently updated, which is costly.
+Prefer NoSQLs that do not index on that column.
 * More? https://docs.microsoft.com/en-us/azure/documentdb/documentdb-nosql-vs-sql